WINTER ELOPEMENT GUIDE

 My name is Sean, and I can’t wait to help create your winter elopement!
 I’m a free spirit who has dedicated my life to exploring this wild world and connecting to the people in it.

-My passion has led me here, where I can follow my heart and share my love for the outdoors with others on their wedding day.
+My passion has led me here, where I can follow my heart and share my some of my favorite places to elope in Colorado.
 It’s truly an awesome experience, and I’m stoked every time I get to guide and document your day!